secured lock Secured with SHA-256 Encryption

 In Tennessee, “negligent” or reckless driving is a class B misdemeanor.
 Convicted drivers are looking at up to six months in jail and a maximum of $580 in fines.

-Any motorist who racks up two reckless driving convictions within a one-year period faces a 12-month license suspension.
+Any motorist who racks up two reckless driving convictions within one year faces a 12-month license suspension.

 Reckless driving in Tennessee can be defined as: